 It’s so delicious and extremely easy to make.
 It takes less than 30 minutes so that automatically makes it a favorite of mine.
 Prep time is literally the amount of time it takes to chop an onion and you only dirty up one kettle–YAY!

-Crumble venison, add water, onions and Lit’l Smoked Sausages and cook until done.
+Crumble venison, add water, onions and Lit’l Smoked Sausages.
+Cook until done.

 Add beans, ketchup, honey bbq sauce, brown sugar, and stir and simmer until it thickens.